Hanyu-Xue/Priv_Diff_Autoencoder/README.md

 We propose a method for anonymizing faces using a diffusion model.
 Our approach retains the original facial attributes and produces anonymized images with high-quality image details.
 These attributes are essential when using anonymized images for downstream tasks.

-![The overview of face image privacy protection framework.](imgs/Main_Structure1.jpg)
+![The overview of face image privacy protection framework.](imgs/Main_Structure1.jpg) *The overview of the face image privacy protection framework.*

-![Visual quality compared to DeepPrivacy, CIAGAN, FALCO](imgs/intro_figure1.jpg)
+![Visual quality compared to DeepPrivacy, CIAGAN, FALCO](imgs/intro_figure1.jpg) *Visual quality compared to DeepPrivacy, CIAGAN, and FALCO.*

 ### Prerequisites